kyma-project/community/guidelines/releases-guidelines/02-release-process.md

 	- create a GitHub release and trigger documentation update on the official Kyma website
 	- trigger provisioning of the cluster from the created release The cluster name contains the release version with a period `.` replaced by a dash `-`.
 For example: `gke-release-1-1-0-rc1`.
 Use the cluster to test the release candidate.
-	> **CAUTION**: The cluster is automatically generated for you!
-You don't need to create it yourself!
-The release cluster, the IP Addresses, and the DNS records must be deleted manually after tests on the rc2 cluster are finished.
+	> **CAUTION**: The cluster is automatically generated for you, so you don't need to create it.
+The release cluster, the IP Addresses, and the DNS records must be deleted manually after tests on the RC2 cluster are done.

     - Get access to the release cluster.
-If you don't have access to the GCP project, ask someone in the Slack team channel.
+If you don't have access to the GCP project, post a request in the Slack team channel.

    ```bash
    gcloud container clusters get-credentials gke-release-1-4-0-rc2 --zone europe-west4-c --project sap-hybris-sf-playground
    ```

-   - Follow instructions on [Access the cluster](https://kyma-project.io/docs/#installation-use-your-own-domain-access-the-cluster) and give Kyma teams access to start testing the release candidate.
+   - Follow [these](https://kyma-project.io/docs/#installation-use-your-own-domain-access-the-cluster) instructions to give Kyma teams access to start testing the release candidate.

 8. Update the `RELEASE_VERSION` file to contain the next patch RC1 version on the release branch.
 Do it immediately after the release, otherwise, any PR to a release branch overrides the previously published Docker images.